 Chorale refers to a composition, which is specifically made for a choir or a chorus.
 You will hear often about this term if you study classical music, although today it is rarely used.

-The musical term Clef are usually written at the end of a stave, and these indicate the pitch.
+The musical term Clef is usually written at the end of a stave, and these indicate the pitch.

 Cantabile means that it is singable, most often it is referring to a musical composition.